embedthis/ioto-doc/docs/dev/json.md

 ## Memory References

-The JSON engine returns results as static pointers into the in-memory tree.
-Results are returned as (const char*) or (cchar*) values and this saves having to duplicate strings.
+The JSON engine returns values as static pointers into the in-memory tree.
+Values are returned as const char* (cchar)) values and this saves having to duplicate strings.
 This reduces memory footprint and is much more efficient.

-It is important not to cast returned values to (char*) or to modify the referenced strings using "dirty" programming to break the (const char) typing protection.
+It is important not to cast returned values to (char*) or to modify the referenced strings using "dirty" programming to break the const typing protection.

+## Optimizations

+When JSON parses text, it tokenizes the original text and uses it for individual property keys and values.
+This means the Ioto JSON parser does not need to re-allocate the JSON text and greatly reduces the memory footprint.

+JSON nodes are allocated in a single block which may need to grow if you insert new properties into a JSON tree.
+For this reason, JSON node references should not be persistently stored.
+JSON node IDs will be stable despite growing the node storage, but node reference will be re-based.
+If you need to store JSON node references, you should save IDs rather than node references.

 ## References